Self-care for remote workers: The Remote Wellness Blueprint

 How often should remote workers take breaks?

-Research suggests micro-breaks every 30-50 minutes and a full break (15+ minutes away from your screen) every 90 minutes.
+A meta-analysis of 22 studies found that micro-breaks of roughly 5-10 minutes taken every 30-50 minutes reduce fatigue and sustain performance [6].
+Take a full break (15+ minutes away from your screen) every 90 minutes.
 Remote workers should use break time for movement or genuine rest, not email.
 The key is consistency – a few short breaks daily prevent the focus collapse that happens when you work eight straight hours.

 What if I feel guilty taking breaks when working remotely?

 Guilt about breaks is common when you are the only one monitoring your productivity.
 The truth is: breaks improve your output.
-Research on attention span shows that work quality declines after 90 minutes of continuous focus.
+Research and practitioners who study attention patterns consistently find that sustained output declines when focus is pushed past 90 minutes without rest [6].
 Breaks are not indulgent – they are essential to your job.
 Taking breaks is the responsible thing to do.

 References